kleene-project/docs/building/dockerfile_best-practices.md

 CMD cd /app && yarn install && yarn run dev
 ```

-If we factor out the time-consuming `pkg install ...` we get
+can be refactored into a time-consuming `pkg install ...` 'installation' image,

 ```dockerfile
 # Dockerfile.pkg build with tag 'webapp-pkg'